 Varicella-zoster immune globulin (VZIG) has been shown to prevent or modify the symptoms of infection in exposed persons.
 Treatment success depends on identification of susceptible women at or just following exposure.
 Exposed women with a questionable or negative history of chickenpox should be checked for antibody, since the overwhelming majority will have been previously exposed.
 If the antibody is negative, VZIG (625 units intramuscularly) should ideally be given within 96 hours of exposure for greatest efficacy, but the CDC reports it can be given for up to 10 days.
 There are no known adverse effects of VZIG administration during pregnancy, although the incubation period for disease can be lengthened.
 Infants born to women in whom symptoms develop in the period from 5 days before delivery to 2 days after delivery should also receive VZIG (125 units).

-Pregnant women with varicella may benefit from treatment with oral ...
+Pregnant women with varicella may benefit ...